EarthPol/earthpol.com/docs/Getting Started/ServerOverview.md

 * **QuickShop:** To simulate a real-world economy, QuickShop offers an accessible and interactive way for players to set up shops, buy and sell items, and create a dynamic global market.
 This plugin encourages trade and entrepreneurship, making the in-game economy a vital part of players' choices.

 ---

+### Why a 1:326 Scale Map?

+EarthPol’s current version utilizes a 1:326 scale map, a decision made to balance realism, gameplay, and strategic depth.
+This scale ensures that the world is neither too large nor too small, striking the right balance where territorial claims feel meaningful.
+In larger maps, nations may sprawl unrealistically with little player interaction, while smaller maps create overcrowding and disputes over space.
+The 1:326 scale allows nations to establish themselves with reasonable borders while still maintaining opportunities for diplomacy and conflict.

+Additionally, this map size allows for the preservation of geographical features, making mountains, rivers, and coastlines clearly visible.
+Players can appreciate natural terrain formations and use them to their advantage in both city planning and strategic positioning.
+With geography playing a key role, transportation becomes a crucial element of the game.
+Moving resources, establishing new nations, and maintaining supply lines require careful planning.

+At this scale, geopolitics becomes more dynamic, as geography directly impacts warfare and diplomacy.
+Nations must consider the terrain when defending their borders, planning invasions, or forming alliances.
+A well-placed river or mountain range can be the difference between victory and defeat in battle.
+By using a 1:326 scale, EarthPol ensures that both strategic depth and realism play a central role in shaping the player-driven world.

+---